Move Records Australian classical & art music, est. 1968

 Johannes Brahms (1833–1897) was a German composer and pianist, and one of the leading musicians of the Romantic period.
 In his lifetime, Brahms' popularity and influence were considerable; he is sometimes grouped with Johann Sebastian Bach and Ludwig van Beethoven as one of the Three Bs.

-Brahms Cello is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Brahms Cello is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details